Collection: GRID PoE-Jack® Networking — Home & Business

 POE-Jack® is a family of in-wall PoE switches (“PoE wall plates”), PoE “power plant” switches and cabling accessories from GRID Networking.
 Instead of running four home-run cables to every desk or TV, you pull one 23-AWG Cat6e permanent link from a PoE switch to an APOEJK2-WH Active POE-Jack® in-wall switch, then fan out short drops locally.

 That means fewer home-runs, fewer patch panels, fewer PoE injectors and a network that is easier to design, service and explain to both IT and electricians.
 Cameras, Wi-Fi access points, PoE touch panels and signage players all share the same GRID DC microgrid instead of a patchwork of wall warts.
+For a full “75% less cabling” breakdown, visit the POE-Jack® in Canada pillar guide.

 Shop by solution